 Core Stability vs Pilates

-The whole ‘core stability’ phenomenon started back in the 1920s with a chap named Joseph Pilates, who’s exercise regimes have become quite trendy in the last ten years.
+The whole ‘core stability’ phenomenon started in the 1920s with a chap named Joseph Pilates, whose exercise regimes have become quite trendy in the last ten years.

 Pilates talked about developing a ‘girdle of strength’ by learning to recruit the deep-trunk muscles.
 Even without complete knowledge of anatomy and the benefits of the latest muscle activity research, he was aware of these deep muscles’ importance and their supportive effects.

 Core stability training targets explicitly the smaller and deeper back and stomach muscles.
 Once recruited, these muscles control the position of the spine during dynamic movements of your body.

 Sadly, No!
 Exercise programs that aim to develop your deep core strength can often do just the opposite.
 The most common reason for injury and back pain is the incorrect timing of core muscle recruitment.

 Pilates, Yoga, gym strengthening, and other exercise forms place high demands on your core stability system.
 Abnormal core muscle recruitment order increases your injury chance proportion with the exercise difficulty.

 Remember, if you build a tower on a weak foundation, it will eventually topple.
 Look what happened to the Leaning Tower of Pisa.
 It’s got lousy core stability!
 The same goes for your core stability muscles.

 However, recruiting the deeper core muscles before your superficial layers, just like adding floors to a sturdy skyscraper and your back, will forever be healthy and pain-free.